To be eligible for a HMEF scholarship, you must be:

 • Prepaid expense cards for essential school needs such as uniforms, textbooks, and school excursions

-Each scholar is also allocated a personal coach who supports and guides them through the four years of the program.
-We have over 80 volunteer coaches working with us, many of who have educational experiences, and all with a deep passion for helping the girls excel.
+Each scholar is allocated a personal coach who supports and guides them through the four years of the program.
+We have over 80 volunteer coaches working with us.
+Many have experience in the education sector and all of them are committed to helping the girls excel.

-We also have a growing enrichment program for the scholars that introducing them to a range of career experiences to broaden their horizons about what is on offer with tertiary education.
-Some of our partners include Google, NAB, 3M, Mastercard, USYD, UNSW, the University of New England, EY, Baker McKenzie, to name a few.
+We also provide an enrichment program to introduce scholars to a range of career experiences and broaden their horizons about possible tertiary education pathways.
+Some of our partners are Google, NAB, 3M, Mastercard, EY, Baker McKenzie, USYD, UNSW, and the University of New England, to name a few.

 Women continue to be over represented in areas of disadvantage and underrepresented in positions of power and influence.
 We know that investing in women build stronger families. communities and economies.
 Harnessing the potential of women would increase the Australian GDP by 11% according to Goldman Sachs estimates the pay gap between men and women currently costs the Australian economy $93 billion every year.

 In Australia. women earn 83c in the dollar compared to men.
 Women in Australia are two and a halftimes more likely to live in poverty in their old age than men.
 In 2014.
 Australia was the worst performing country in the OECD for women at work. according to the WC Women in Work Index.
 The percentage of women on boards is now at 16.1% according to the Australian Institute of Companies Directors.
 Women work 66% of the world‘s working hours yet earn only 10% of the world‘s income.
 On average women reinvest 90% of their wages into the family while men reinvest 30-40%.